AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section and in the next ones, we will reuse the generic
-reversing algorithm that we discussed in the introductory course.
+reversing algorithm that we discussed in the chapter about generics
+from the introductory course (:doc:`../../intro-to-ada/generics`).
 In that
 example, we were declaring three formal types for the
 ``Generic_Reverse_Array`` procedure.
 However, we could abstract the array
 definition into a separate package and reuse it for the generic procedure.